 With online channels such as Youtube on the rise and trust in traditional TV adverts reportedly falling, the panel discussed the growing trend of marketing will bloggers, industry experts or celebrities.

-Helena Hall, chief commercial officer at Melt Content, said: “The world is changing based on our habits.
+Helena Hall, chief commercial officer at Melt Digital, said: “The world is changing based on our habits.

 “Anybody can become an influencer if they are an expert within an industry or particular niche.
 I do think 2017 is going to see a big rise in influencer marketing.
 Brands are going to see is as an opportunity.”

 Hall said recent research showed that only 53% of people now trust TV advertisements.
 Meanwhile, she added, 70% of people trust consumer reviews and as many as 90% trust reviews from somebody that they ‘know’.